 •I have NOT been paid for writing it.

 •I have NOT received any other form of compensation (free products or services) in exchange.

 Benquerencia de la Serena is a very small town with a population of under 900.
 It’s located in the south-eastern part of Badajoz province, with houses running along the main road on two rows at different levels.
 There are two churches, a bar off the road, and that’s it.
 Apart from the remains of the castle, of course, which is the main (and probably the only) reason to go there.
 The views from the top are worth the drive, so I’d include it as a quick stop on the way to somewhere else.

 In my case, I drove there from Don Benito to see the castle and then visited nearby Castuera and Hijovejo, an archaeological site of Roman origins.

-We were lucky with the weather.
+I was lucky with the weather.
 It was one of those cold sunny winter days where you need both a good coat and sunglasses.
-We walked along rows of empty streets with whitewashed houses to reach the path that takes you up to the castle.
-After the visit, we stopped by THE bar for coffee before heading back.
+I walked along rows of empty streets with whitewashed houses to reach the path that takes you up to the castle.
+After the visit, I stopped by THE bar for coffee before heading back.

 About the castle

 Benquerencia castle dates to 850, when it was built by the Arabs as a military fortress.
 Originally made of adobe, it was rebuilt as a stone fortress by the Christian knights of the Order of Alcántara in the 13th century.